-- 4. For the purposes of this Practice and Procedure, meetings of the IC at which the Member under investigation or a witness or witnesses appear, whether by invitation or by summons issued under section 10 of the Legislative Council (Powers and Privileges) Ordinance (Cap.
-382) ("LegCo (P&P)O"), to give evidence or to produce documents, and whether such meetings are held in public or private, are referred to as "hearings". - 5.
-On the basis of the information and responses provided to the IC under paragraphs 2 and 3 above, the IC will decide if it is necessary to conduct hearings for the purpose of establishing the facts stated in the censure motion.
-If it is considered necessary, the IC will decide the persons to be called to attend its hearings to give evidence.
+4. For the purposes of this Practice and Procedure, meetings of the IC at which the Member under investigation or a witness or witnesses appear to give evidence or to produce documents are referred to as "hearings".

+5. On the basis of the information and responses provided to the IC under paragraphs 2 and 3 above, the IC will decide if it is necessary to conduct hearings for the purpose of establishing the facts stated in the censure motion.
+If it is considered necessary, the IC will decide on the persons to be called to attend its hearings to give evidence.
 These persons may include the Members who initiated the censure motion, the Member under investigation and any person whom the IC considers to be able to provide information which will be relevant and useful to the investigation.

-- 6. Subject to paragraph 7, all meetings of the IC, including hearings at which the Member under investigation or a witness or witnesses appear, will be held in private (Rule 73A(4) of the RoP). - 7.
-Only the Member under investigation may elect for hearings to be held in public, and the election must be made before the first of all the hearings.
-Where he makes such an election, all hearings shall be held in public throughout the entire investigation unless, upon an application by a witness or a request from a member of the IC, the IC on sufficient reason decides otherwise (Rule 73A(5)(a) and (b) of the RoP). - 8.
-Any witness and the Member under investigation may apply to the IC for any hearing or any part of it to be held in private where an election for hearings to be held in public has been made by the Member under investigation.
-Similarly, any member of the IC may request, throughout the investigation, that any hearing or any part of it be held in private (Rule 73A(5)(b) of the RoP).
-Such an application or request may be made after an election for hearings in public has been made by the Member under investigation and before or after the relevant person(s) attends a hearing, and during a hearing.
-In deciding whether or not to grant such an application or accede to such a request, the factors that the IC will take into account include whether the evidence to be obtained concerns matters of privacy and whether sufficient protection is accorded to the person(s) concerned. - 9.
-Where appropriate, the IC may hold a hearing at a venue away from the LegCo Building. - 10.
-Apart from hearings, meetings of the IC to consider the following matters are held in private: procedural matters, progress of its work, logistical arrangements for hearings, the evidence obtained, the draft report of the IC and any other matters relevant to or arising from the IC's work.
+6. Subject to paragraph 7, all meetings of the IC, including hearings at which the Member under investigation or a witness or witnesses appear, will be held in private (RoP 73A(4)).

+7. Only the Member under investigation may elect for hearings to be held in public, and the election must be made before the first hearing.
+Where he makes such an election, all hearings shall be held in public throughout the entire investigation unless, upon an application by a witness or a request from a member of the IC, the IC on sufficient reason decides otherwise (RoP 73A(5)(a) and (b)).

+8. Any witness and the Member under investigation may apply to the IC for any hearing or any part of it to be held in private where an election for hearings to be held in public has been made by the Member under investigation.
+Similarly, any member of the IC may request, throughout the investigation, that any hearing or any part of it be held in private (RoP 73A(5)(b)).
+Such an application or request may be made after an election for hearings in public has been made by the Member under investigation, before or after the relevant person(s) attends a hearing, or during a hearing.
+In deciding whether or not to grant such an application or accede to such a request, the factors that the IC will take into account include whether the evidence to be obtained concerns matters of privacy and whether sufficient protection is accorded to the person(s) concerned.

+9. Where appropriate, the IC may hold a hearing at a venue away from the Legislative Council ("LegCo") Complex.

+10. Apart from hearings, meetings of the IC to consider the following matters are held in private: procedural matters, progress of its work, logistical arrangements for hearings, the evidence obtained, the draft report of the IC and any other matters relevant to or arising from the IC's work.